-DENMARK: the national sectorial committees (Faglige udvalg) certify the companies so that they can take on apprentices taking into account that they have a minimum technological level and that they offer a variety of tasks to ensure the compliance of the training programme in the company.
+DENMARK: the national sectorial committees (Faglige) udvalg) certify the companies so that they can take on apprentices taking into account that they have a minimum technological level and that they offer a variety of tasks to ensure the compliance of the training programme in the company.

-Support devices for the apprentice in the company to become dualised procedures, information and operations.
-These devices contribute to the reduction of bureaucratic complexity, which often slows down the initiative of the companies to take on apprentices, and fit the needs of the apprentice companies and that of the apprentice to find a company, since these support devices/ offices centralise a large part of the supply and demand of apprenticeship places in a territory of reference.
-In some cases they also carry out functions of complementary support such as teacher training, approval of the certificate that the compatation is given by the chambers of commerce of the sector.
+Support devices for the apprentice in the company to hecome dualised procedures, information and operations.
+These devices contribute to the reduction of bureaucratic complexity, which often slows down the take on apprentices, and fit the needs of the apprentice companies and that of the of the supply and demand of apprenticeship places in a territory of reference.
+In some cases they also carry training, approval of the initiative of the companies to Diverse cases covered do not consider an upper age limit in order to access the dual moapprentice to find a company, dality or contract.
+Normally since these support devices/ this circumstance obeys the offices centralise a large part fact that Dual VET is considered a tool for both requalification and insertion. out functions of complementary support such as teacher certificate that the companies need to take on apprentices or manage mobility projects.